 |City centre, Singapore|

-I was in the IBO twice representing Lithuania (a small country in Eastern Europe) in 2012 (Singapore) and 2013 (Switzerland) and I won two bronze medals.
+I was in the IBO twice representing Lithuania (a small country in Eastern Europe) in 2012 (Singapore) and 2013 (Switzerland) where both times I won a bronze medal.

-Actually, it was the best experience I have ever had.
-Singapore was one of the first countries that I visited outside Europe and Switzerland was one of the first countries I visited in Europe.
-The best things about olympiads are that you get a fully paid holiday abroad, you ALWAYS meet people from all over the world and get acquainted with different and unique cultures and lastly you take the most unique exam papers in the entire world that are hard to solve even for experienced scientists.
+And you know what?
+The best thing about the biology olympiad is that you get an all-included fully paid holiday abroad, you also meet people from all over the world, and for a lesser you get acquainted with different and unique cultures that exist on the Earth.
+Lastly, (sorry for being geeky here) you will take the most unique biology exam papers and do mind-numbing nerve-wracking experiments that are hard to solve even for experienced scientists.

-Firstly, I will describe my experience from Singapore.
-We arrived here a few days before the official start so as to circumvent jet lag and also get acquainted with the country itself.
-For me, it was the first time coming to a country with tropical weather.
-The heat, the monsoon rains, the humidity were all so hard to bear with, however, flora and fauna made up for uncomfortable climate.
-Especially it was impressive to hear cicads singing in the middle of city centre.
-While discovering the city we visited famed retail stretch of Orchard Road cramped with chic shopping centres.
-It is not a Secret that Singaporeans are mad for shopping so it is mandatory to see what kind of stuff they buy.
-While walking around we found out that cars in Singapore are very expensive and thus public transport system is well developed.
-Singapore was the first country to introduce a variety of technologies to the system, for example, one of the world’s first Electronic Road Pricing systems.
-You just buy a card, put some money and enjoy amazing scenery through moving train window.
+While discovering the city, we visited a very famous retail stretch of the Orchard Road cramped with chic shopping malls.
+It’s not a secret that Singaporeans are mad for shopping so it was nice to see what kind of stuff they typically buy.
+While walking around the streets, we found out that cars in Singapore are very expensive and thus the public transport system is well developed.
+In fact, Singapore was the first country to introduce a variety of technologies to their transport system.
+For example, one of the world’s first Electronic Road Pricing systems was established in Singapore.

-The 23rd IBO began with an outstanding performance of Singaporean and the opening ceremony was graced by the President of the Republic of Singapore.
-After that we discovered amazing cuisine of Singapore.
-We had an opportunity to taste food ranging from Malaysian stir-fry chicken to Indian curries Chinese noodles to Italian pasta.
-There is probably no national dish in this country because their cuisine is a mixture of cultures but the food is quite cheap and of good quality so there is no need for fancy restaurants or outstanding chefs to explore the authenticity and taste of a dish.
-One thing that I did not fell in love with was durians, famous stinky fruit which Singaporeans adore.
-It has such a bad smell that you can get a fine if you take durian to the public transport and the taste of it is like an onion.
-But, nevertheless, you must try it.
+The 23rd IBO began with an outstanding performance of Singaporean dancers and the opening ceremony was graced by the President of the Republic of Singapore.
+After that, we discovered the amazing cuisine of Singapore.
+We had an opportunity to taste food ranging from Malaysian stir-fry chicken to Indian curries to Chinese noodles.
+There is probably no national dish in this country because their cuisine is a mixture of many different cultures.
+Nevertheless, the food is quite cheap and of very good quality so there was no need to go to fancy restaurants with famous chefs to explore the authenticity and taste of local dishes.
+One thing that I did not fall in love with was durians, famous stinky fruit which Singaporeans adore.
+It does have such a bad smell that you can get a fine if you take durians to the public transport.
+People who tried it said that it tastes like onions.
+Nevertheless, you must try it.

 |Singapore is a fine city.|

 During the next days we had lots of excursions and social events.
-We visited Jurong Bird Park which is one of the most renowned bird sanctuaries with some of the largest free-flying aviaries in the world, we went to Singapore Zoo park which is among the most beautiful wildlife park settings in the world, where animals roam freely in open and naturalistic habitats.
-What is more, we enjoyed visiting Underwater World at Sentosa where we were engaged with majestic sharks and rays, exotic Sea Dragons, ethereal Sea Angels and living fossils like the Arapaima.
-Kite-making workshop brought students and mentors as well as organizers together to exchange their experiences, ideas and knowledge.
+We visited the Jurong Bird Park which is one of the most renowned bird sanctuaries with some of the largest free-flying aviaries in the world, we went to the Singapore Zoo park which is among the most beautiful wildlife park settings in the world, where animals roam freely in open and naturalistic habitats.
+What is more, we enjoyed visiting the Underwater World at Sentosa where we were engaged with majestic sharks and rays, exotic Sea Dragons, ethereal Sea Angels and living fossils like the Arapaima.
+Kite-making workshop brought us and mentors as well as organizers together to exchange our experiences, ideas, and knowledge.

 |Jurong Bird Park|

-The IBO 2013 in Bern was not that special to me because it took place in Europe.
+The IBO 2013 in Bern, Switzerland was not that special because it took place in Europe where I lived.
 The same weather, the same food, quite the same culture.
-However, I had a great time meeting old and new friends with whom I get in touch even after so long time.
+However, I had great time meeting old friends from the past IBO and new friends with whom I get in touch ever so often.

 The opening ceremony was filled with authentic Swiss performances as well as sounds of different languages.
-Moreover, many students wore their national attire and it was fascinating to look at them.
-Lastly, it become a tradition for every country to bring some small gifts other participants, and, for example, one of my desk drawers is full of pencils, small Mongolian yurt, fans, and other cute things from the IBO.
+Moreover, many students wore their national attire and it was fascinating to observe them performing their traditional dances.
+Also, it became a tradition for every country to bring some small gifts to other participants.
+So now in my room one of my desk drawers is full of pencils, small Mongolian yurt, fans, and other cute things from the IBO.